Cheesy Grilled Eggplant and Onion Quiche

 - Oven – Preheat the oven to 400°F/ 200°C/ Gas Mark 6

 - Dock the chilled pastry all over with a fork to prevent the pastry from puffing up.
 Line the pie with parchment paper.
-Then, fill the center with pie weights or baking beans (dry beans)
+Then, fill the center with pie weights or dried beans (also known as baking beans).

-Pro tip – this is called blind baking the crust.
-We do this so that the pastry will be partially cooked before we add the filling. - Partial bake – Transfer to the oven and bake with pie weights for 10 minutes then remove the pie weights and bake for another 7 to 8 minutes.
+Pro tip – This is called blind baking the crust.
+We do this so that the pastry will be partially cooked before we add the filling. - Partial bake – Transfer the pie to the oven and bake with pie weights for 10 minutes.
+Then, remove the pie weights and bake for an additional 7 to 8 minutes.

 Veggies

-- Slice – Wash the eggplant and cut them into slices about 1/2 inch thick.
-Place them in a plastic or stainless steel colander (not aluminum).
+- Slice – Wash the eggplant and cut it into slices about 1/2 inch thick.
+Place them in a plastic or stainless steel colander, not an aluminum one.
 Clean and cut the onion into round slices

 - Rest– Sprinkle salt and let stand for 10 minutes.
-Use a paper towel to pat dry all the slices.
+Use a paper towel to pat the slices dry.
 Sprinkle the slices with salt to release the juice.
 Pat dry with a clean paper towel.

 Pro tip – The salt will draw out the bitter juices. - Bake – Place the eggplant slices and onion rings on a baking tray lined with parchment paper.
 Bake them in a preheated oven for about 15 minutes on each side.